syrilster/JavaScript-and-related-tech/React JS/README.md

 ## What is React?
 * A Javascript library to build user interfaces using components.
+* Helps to write easy and maintainable piece of code which generates the HTML for the browser.

 ## How React JS and JSX works
 * JSX is an extension to java script which is enabled by React and it allows HTML like code in JS.